Carla-de-Beer/processing-projects/GIF Loops/OpenSimplex4DGIF/README.md

 # 4D OpenSimplexNoise GIF

-Code to generate a 4D OpenSimplex Perlin noise loop.
-These images can be used to make a gif.
-Switch the `record` boolean to `true` in order to generate the PNG files.
+Code to generate a set of images for a GIF of 4D OpenSimplex Perlin noise map.
+Switch the `record` boolean to `true` in order to generate as set of PNG files, that may be converted to a GIF.

 Based on Daniel Shiffman's Coding Train coding challenges: https://www.youtube.com/watch?v=Lv9gyZZJPE0